yiminghe/kissy-chrome-extension/README.md

 kissy-chrome-extension
 ======================

-using kissy in chrome extension
+This extension demonstrates KISSY in chrome extension.